VisualComputingInstitute/DROW/README.md

 }
 ```

+Walker and wheelchair annotations by Lucas Beyer (@lucasb-eyer) and Alexander Hermans (@Pandoro),
+and huge thanks to Supinya Beyer (@SupinyaMay) who created the person annotations for v2.

 ## License

 The whole dataset is published under the MIT license, [roughly meaning](https://tldrlegal.com/license/mit-license) you can use it for whatever you want as long as you credit us.